 There is a gravestone in the Wandsworth Cemetery that is all too easily overlooked.
 The inscription is a simple record of essential details.
 The name is Henry Stowe Bell.
-The date of death is the 13th of March 1894.
-Other than the letters “A. R. S. M” and “F. C. S.” there are no biographical details.
-Other than a conventional “In Loving Memory” there are no tender epithets.
+The date of death is 13 March 1894.
+Other than the letters ‘A. R. S. M’ and ‘F. C. S.’ there are no biographical details.
+Other than a conventional ‘In Loving Memory’ there are no tender epithets.
 The stone has no flourishes carved into it, no ornamental embellishments.

 The Bells settled at 2 St Ann’s Park Villas in the Earlsfield area of Wandsworth.
 And it was here, in 1894, that the edifice of professional success and social respectability came tumbling down.
 For one day a young housemaid, whose name was Mary Hill, appeared at the South Western Police Court on Lavender Hill, where she applied to the magistrate for a warrant for the arrest of Henry Stowe Bell, her master, who, she alleged, had assaulted her.

 Mrs Carrick, alarmed by what she had read in the letter, immediately set off for Earlsfield.
-But when she arrived at St Ann’s Park Villas she found that she could not gain access to no. 2.
+However, when she arrived at St Ann’s Park Villas, she found that she could not gain access to No. 2.
 There did not seem to be anyone to let her in.
 She went for help, and a police constable by the name of Court climbed into the house through a window.
-Court found Bell in his bedroom, slumped on the floor, and insensible.
+Court found Bell in his bedroom, slumped on the floor and insensible.
 All the taps to the lamp brackets had been turned on, and the room was full of gas.